kizniche/Mycodo/README.md

 ### Latest version: 4.0.18

 Mycodo is a remote monitoring and automated regulation system with a focus on modulating environmental conditions.
-It was built to run on the Raspberry Pi (1, 2, and 3) and aims to be easy to install and set up.
+It was built to run on the Raspberry Pi (Zero, 1, 2, and 3) and aims to be easy to install and set up.

 The core system coordinates a diverse set of responses to sensor measurements, including actions such as camera captures, email notifications, relay activation/deactivation, regulation with PID control, and more.
 Mycodo has been used for cultivating gourmet mushrooms, cultivating plants, culturing microorganisms, maintaining honey bee apiary homeostasis, incubating snake eggs and young animals, aging cheeses, fermenting foods, maintaining aquatic systems, and more.